We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Heating pads may help improve the circulation in your body, which could help relieve your back pain, repair damaged muscles, reduce inflammation, and improve back stiffness.

 Muscle spasms, joint pain, and stiffness in your back can limit mobility and interfere with physical activities.
 While medication can be effective at knocking out inflammation, heat therapy also works for back pain.

 This type of therapy isn’t anything new.
 In fact, its history dates to the ancient Greeks and Egyptians who used the sun’s rays as therapy.
 The Chinese and Japanese would even use hot springs as therapy for pain.

-Heat therapy is an effective remedy for back pain because it boosts circulation, which then allows nutrients and oxygen to travel to joints and muscles.
-This circulation helps repair damaged muscles, relieves inflammation, and improves back stiffness.
+Heat therapy may help boost circulation, which allows nutrients and oxygen to travel to joints and muscles.

 Any type of heat therapy can help relieve back pain.
 Yet, heating pads are ideal because they’re convenient and portable.
 They’re also electric, so you can use them anywhere in your home, such as lying in bed or sitting on the couch.

-Hot or warm baths provide moist heat, which also promote circulation and reduce muscle pain and stiffness.
+Hot or warm baths provide moist heat, which also promotes circulation and reduces muscle pain and stiffness.
 A bath might work better if you have pain or stiffness in other parts of your body, too.

 The problem with baths, though, is that it’s difficult to maintain the water temperature.
 That water will slowly cool down.